 When this pandemic began in 2020, I lost control like people around the world.

-I talked with my family more than ever and shared almost all my time with them.
+I talked with my parents more than ever and shared almost all my time with them.

-I searched for photos of my parents in the past and took pictures where my dead grandparents lived.
+I searched for photos of my family in the past.

 There were memories full of love and sadness.

 This April, my father said, "This year's cherry blossoms don't look beautiful at all."

 I couldn't help feeling the death from the scattered cherry blossoms.

 It reminded me of war I didn't know.